 7) Missed tests or quizzes must be taken the same day the student returns to school.
 (The student is responsible for writing the work in their planner, being aware of test days, and studying for the test.)
 You will not receive extra days to prepare for the test.
 You may also receive an alternate form of the test.
 Students who are absent the day prior to a test are still responsible for taking the test on the assigned day.
-Students should begin studying for tests on the first day we begin a chapter or unit and make note of the test date in their planner.
+Students should begin preparing for tests on the first day we begin a chapter or unit and make a note of the test date in their planner.

 8) Science Binder: Students will keep a science binder of all completed work and assignments for each semester.
 Students should keep all tests, quizzes, and labs since these will be used to make the midterm and final.
-The notebook will include lecture notes, lab notes, and other activities.
+The notebook If a grade is disputed I need to see the original document!

-9) A composition book will also be used for standards, bellringers, lecture questions, labs, and other activities.
+9) A composition notebook will also be used for standards, bellringers, lecture questions, labs, and other activities.
 You will be given specific directions about how to keep your notebook with a table of contents.
 This is worth a significant part of your grade.